 Courses in Other Departments

-Assyriology students should take (or audit) at least one course per year in another department, depending on their research interests.
+Assyriology students can take (or audit) at least one course per year in another department, depending on their research interests.